FWU-DE/fwu-kc-extensions/whitelist-authenticator/README.md

 ### Preparing a whitelist (JSON)

-To simplify the proof of concept, the whitelist will be stored as a simple JSON-Structure in a custom config property inside the Authenticator.
+The Whitelist will be stored as a simple JSON-Structure in a custom config property inside the Authenticator.

 **Structure:**